cjcrosley/virtual-futures-project/generative_method.md

-## Building a Flexibile Model for Urban Visioning
+## Building a Flexible Model for Urban Visioning
 ---

 ### Overview